Francesco16p/SMA/CushingProbit.md

 using DelimitedFiles

 # Use the R interface to retrive the Cushings dataset using the function file.choose()
-R"Rdata <- load('/Users/Francesco/Library/CloudStorage/GoogleDrive-pozza161296.fp@gmail.com/Other computers/Il mio laptop/Post doc/Code AoS - final version/Cushings.RData')"
+# To run the code specifies the path of Cushings.RData
+R"Rdata <- load('.../Cushings.RData')"
 @rget y;  @rget X;

 # Epglm logit model